daya6489/SmartEDA/Paper/paper.md

 ![Comparison of SmartEDA with available R packages.](paper_figures/Fig3.png){width="5in"}

-We can see in Figure 3 that the current version of SmartEDA has almost all the desired characteristics mentioned above except the points (h) and (i) i.e. normality plots and feature binning respectively.
-These two features would be incorporated in the next release and we are currently working on it.
-However, the unique and the strongest functionality provided by SmartEDA is point (f) i.e. extension to data.table package which none of the other packages provide.
+We can see in Figure 3 that the current version of SmartEDA has almost all the desired characteristics mentioned above except the points (h) and (i) i.e., normality plots and feature binning respectively.
+These two features would be incorporated in the next release, and we are currently working on it.
+However, the unique and the strongest functionality provided by SmartEDA is the point (f) i.e., an extension to data.table package which none of the other packages offer.
 Thus, SmartEDA does add value given the importance and popularity of data.table among R users for analyzing large datasets.
 Figure 9 shows that SmartEDA is better than almost all the other packages available in CRAN.
-The closest competitor to SmartEDA seems to be the DataExplorer package but it doesn't possess the (b) and (f) features viz.
+The closest competitor to SmartEDA seems to be the DataExplorer package, but it doesn't possess the (b) and (f) features viz.
 Function to provide summary statistics for all numerical variables and extension to data.table package respectively.
 Also, another distinctive feature that SmartEDA has but none of the other similar packages have is the ability to export all the charts in a pdf.

 # Conclusion

-The contribution of this paper is in development of a new package in R i.e. SmartEDA for automated Exploratory Data Analysis.
+The contribution of this paper is in the development of a new package in R i.e., SmartEDA for automated Exploratory Data Analysis.
 SmartEDA package helps in implementing the complete Exploratory Data Analysis just by running the function instead of writing lengthy R code.
-The users of SmartEDA can automate the entire EDA process on any dataset with easy to implements functions and export EDA reports that follows the industry and academia best practices.
+The users of SmartEDA can automate the entire EDA process on any dataset with easy to implement functions and export EDA reports that follow the industry and academia best practices.
 The SmartEDA can provide summary statistics along with graphical plots for both numerical and categorical variables.
-It also provides extension to data.table package which none of the other packages available in CRAN provides.
-Overall, the main benefits of SmartEDA are in development time savings, less error percentage and reproducibility.
-As of July 2019, the SmartEDA package has more than 5000+ downloads, which indicates its acceptability and maturity in the Statistics and the Machine learning community.
+It also provides an extension to data.table package which none of the other packages available in CRAN provides.
+Overall, the main benefits of SmartEDA are in development time savings, less error percentage, and reproducibility.
+As of August 2019, the SmartEDA package has more than 5700+ downloads, which indicates its acceptability and maturity in the Statistics and the Machine learning community.

 # Availability

-The software is distributed under a MIT + file LICENSE (Repository: CRAN) and is available from <https://github.com/daya6489/SmartEDA>.
+The software is distributed under an MIT + file LICENSE (Repository: CRAN) and is available from <https://github.com/daya6489/SmartEDA>.

 # Acknowledgements

-We would like to thank VMware and the Enterprise and Data Analytics (EDA) leadership for giving us the required infrastructure and support for this work.
+We want to thank VMware and the Enterprise and Data Analytics (EDA) leadership for giving us the required infrastructure and support for this work.
 We are grateful to the R community for their acceptance and feedback to improve our package further.

 # References